cry-inc/dmarc-report-viewer/README.md

 - [x] Easy configuration via command line arguments or ENV variables
 - [x] Configurable maximum size of mails (to skip oversized mails)
 - [x] Summary with charts for domains, organizations and passed/failed checks
+- [x] Filter charts summary by domain or time span
 - [x] Viewing filtered lists of reports
-- [x] Viewing of individual DMARC reports
+- [x] Viewing of individual reports
-- [x] Export DMARC reports as XML or JSON documents
+- [x] Export reports as XML or JSON documents
 - [x] List all mails in the IMAP inbox
 - [x] Viewing of individual mail metadata with a list of extracted reports
-- [x] Show parsing errors for DMARC reports
+- [x] Show parsing errors for reports
 - [x] Lookup of DNS, location, whois and other source IP properties

 ## Changelog